-Bronx Community College has a multi-faceted communication and marketing plan targeting diverse internal and external constituents while maintaining transparency.
-All documents and materials published in the College's name are vetted by members of the executive leadership team for quality control (design, visual, and editorial content) and alignment with our mission, vision, goals, and applicable laws and regulations.
-Announcements are made via BCC Broadcast email communication system, as well as through flyers posted in prominent public areas of campus.
+BCC has a multi-faceted communication and marketing plan targeting diverse internal and external constituents while maintaining transparency.
+All documents and materials published in the College's name are vetted by members of the executive leadership team for quality control (design, visual, and editorial content) and alignment with the College's mission, vision, and goals, as well as applicable laws and regulations.
+Announcements are made via the BCC Broadcast email communication system, as well as through flyers posted in prominent public areas of campus.

-The College is able to ensure honest and transparent communication through use of our mobile app, which connects students to the College through official notifications and links to important student resources such as Blackboard, events, success coaches (for advising), the bookstore, and their campus email.
+The College ensures transparent communication through use of the BCC mobile app, which connects students to the College through official notifications and links to important student resources such as Blackboard, events, success coaches (for advising), the bookstore, and campus email.
 It also includes a campus map and emergency numbers in addition to a campus directory.

 Over the past year, BCC has engaged in an active website rebranding and relaunching.
-Not only does this process improve the look and feel of our online face to the world, it updates our website accessibility in line with industry best practices.
-To increase meaningful transparency, the College website includes: the Strategic Plan (2015-2020); College Catalog; student consumer information; annual security report (in compliance with the Jeanne Clery Disclosure of Campus Security); the President's Monthly Reports; press releases; and minutes for all standing committees and governing bodies subject to the Perez Open Meetings Law.
+Not only has this process improved the look and feel of our online face to the world, it has brought our online accessibility in line with industry best practices.
+To increase meaningful transparency, the College website includes: Strategic Plan (2015-2020); College Catalog; student consumer information; annual security report (in compliance with the Jeanne Disclosure of Campus Security); and the President's Monthly Reports.

-In October of 2017, the College hired a New Electronic Media Manager to oversee the new website and content management system, as well as to establish guidelines for the College's social media platforms.
-The New Electronic Media Manager also manages strategic digital media campaigns for recruitment, special events, and other college activities.
-This Manager will supervise website content coordinators from each area of the College, who will be responsible for ensuring that the information on the website is as current and accurate as possible.
+In October of 2017, the College hired an electronic media manager to oversee the new website and content management system, as well as to establish guidelines for the College's social media platforms.
+The electronic media manager also supervises website content coordinators from each area of the College and manages strategic digital media campaigns for recruitment, special events, and other BCC activities.